OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 | `NSExceptionRequiresForwardSecrecy` | Disable perfect forward secrecy (PFS) |

 Starting from January 1 2017, Apple App Store review and requires justification if one of the following ATS exceptions are defined.
-However this decline is extended later by Apple stating “To give you additional time to prepare, this deadline has been extended and we will provide another update when a new deadline is confirmed”<sup>[5]</sup>
+However this decline is extended later by [Apple stating](https://developer.apple.com/news/?id=12212016b "Apple Developer Portal Announcement - Supporting App Transport Security") “To give you additional time to prepare, this deadline has been extended and we will provide another update when a new deadline is confirmed”

 * `NSAllowsArbitraryLoads`
 * `NSAllowsArbitraryLoadsForMedia`